impermeable/waterproof-vscode/README.md

 Install this [Waterproof vscode extension](https://marketplace.visualstudio.com/items?itemName=waterproof-tue.waterproof)

 ### Step 3: Update the path settings for Waterproof
 Within vscode, go to the Extensions tab (Shift+Command+X) and search for the installed Waterproof extension.
-Once the extension is found, click on the gear icon and enter the 'Extension Settings'.
+Once the extension is found, click on the gear icon and enter the `Extension Settings`.
-Within the setting 'Waterproof: Path' enter the following line:
+Within the setting `Waterproof: Path` enter the following line:

 ```
 /Applications/APPNAME/Contents/Resources/bin/coq-lsp`
 ```

 ### Step 4: Update the args settings for Waterproof
-Still in the 'Extension Settings' within the setting 'Waterproof: Args'.
+Still in the 'Extension Settings' within the setting `Waterproof: Args`.
 Click on the 'Add Item' button and
 For each of the following lines, click on the 'Add Item' button and enter the line.
 Each of the lines should be entered inividually.

 ```